pdeljanov/Symphonia/sonata-codec-mp3/README.md

 # Sonata MP3 (and MP1, MP2) Codec

-MP1/2/3 decoder for the Sonata media framework.
+MPEG-1 and MPEG-2 Layer I, II, III (MP1, MP2, MP3) decoder for the Sonata media framework.

+## Support

+This decoder implements Layer I, II, III of MPEG-1 Part 3 (ISO/IEC 11172-3), and all the extensions and enhancements defined in MPEG-2 Part 3 (ISO/IEC 13818-3).

+## Conformance

+The decoder will ideally conform to ISO/IEC 11172-4 and ISO/IEC 13818-4.

 ## License